It’s the one thing every holiday caravan owner dreads – the smell and sight of damp!

 Use anti-bacterial cleaners before you head off home for the winter and make sure all surfaces are dry.

-Check your seals
+Check seams and seals

 Regularly check your seams and seals to make sure there’s no damage and they’re not letting in any water or moisture.
+Check outside the caravan, inspect your caravan’s roof and windows for leaks and repair any damage.

 Pay particular attention to the roof, windows, doors and skylights checking for any cracks, loose or missing sealant.
 Water ingress caused by wear and tear to seams and seals will not be covered by your static caravan insurance and will only spread if left untreated.